Get startedGet started for free

 3. Why layer plots?

-Layering plots is useful for a variety of reasons such as: Accessing more customization options.
-For example, we could use add_trace to add and format multiple line graphs, rather than just setting the color argument as before.
+Layering plots is useful for a variety of reasons, such as: Accessing more customization options.
+For example, we could use add_trace to add and format multiple line graphs rather than just setting the color argument as before.
 Displaying complementary plot types without clutter, Different plot types can also direct attention compared with all data using the same plot type.
-In addition, layering plots keeps the visualizations tight for close comparisons as compared to split out subplots or separate plots.
+In addition, layering makes it easier to compare data closely and visually than spreading it across separate subplots.

 4. Bar + line layered plot

-A common layered plot type you may see is a bar chart with a line-chart layered over the top.
-This allows a trend to be analyzed as well as some data at that particular point in time.
+A common layered plot type is a bar chart with a line chart layered over the top.
+This allows us to compare exact values and the overall trend in one view.

 5. GDP growth layered plot